jacky1107/40575042H_SLAM_A1/README.md

 # How to Compile the program

-Please make sure you have install those packages.
+Please make sure you have installed those packages.
 ```
 numpy
 matplotlib